 1 to provide all necessary assistance with a view to expediting such efforts, working collaboratively with relevant parties that combat spam with a view to identifying opportunities, raising awareness for such activities and identifying possible collaboration, as appropriate;

-2 to initiate a study – including sending a questionnaire to the ITU membership –indicating the volume, types (e.g. e-mail spam, SMS spam, spam in IP-based multimedia applications) and features (e.g. different major routes and sources) of spam traffic, in order to help Member States and relevant operating agencies identify such routes, sources and volumes and estimate the amount of investment in facilities and other technical means to counter and combat such spam, taking into account work that has already been carried out;
+2 to initiate a study – including sending an updated questionnaire to the ITU membership –indicating the volume, types and features of spam traffic, and to publish outcomes of study, in order to help Member States and relevant operating agencies identify such routes, sources and volumes and estimate the amount of investment in facilities and other technical means to counter and combat such spam;

-3 to continue to cooperate with the Secretary-General's initiative on cybersecurity and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity under Resolution 45 (Rev. Dubai, 2014), and to ensure coordination among these different activities;
+3 to continue to cooperate with the Secretary-General's initiative on cybersecurity and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity under Resolution 45 (Rev. Dubai, 2014) of WTDC and Resolutions 130 (Rev. Dubai, 2018) of PP, and to ensure coordination among these different activities;

 4 to contribute to the report of the Secretary General to the ITU Council on the implementation of this resolution,

+5 To publish the progress report of ITU-T Study Group 17 and other related Study Groups on the implementation of this resolution, and review the current works including progress for the implementation of Resolution 52;

 invites Member States, Sector Members, Associates and academia

 to contribute to this work,